timescale/docs/promscale/monitoring-promscale.md

 Promscale includes a set of out-of-the-box alerts, runbooks and a Grafana dashboard that you can use to monitor it.

 <highlight type="note">
-To monitor Promscale make sure that Prometheus instance is scraping Promscale http endpoint i.e. default to `9201` port, `/metrics` API.
+To monitor Promscale make sure that a Prometheus instance is scraping Promscale http endpoint i.e. default to `9201` port, `/metrics` API.
 Use Prometheus to evaluate the Promscale alerting rules and also configure Prometheus as data source in Grafana to visulaize the Promscale dashboard.
 This helps to troubleshhot the